Don-Heal/DonaldHeal_T1A3/Readme.md

 This application has an easy to use menu system which allows the user to either play the game, view the match history of completed games and a simple exit function that closes the application.

+## Multiplayer
+you can chose to play against a friend and see who can find the ships the fastest as you race against the timer to try sink all of your ships first.

 ## History log

 The history log allows the user from the menu to view all the entered names from previously completed games and see if they had won or lost trying to sink all the ships. it will also provide the user with the time and date that the game was completed allowing them to keep track of their wins and losses.